ghackebeil/pybnb/doc/getting_started/index.rst

 dispatcher.
 If more than one process is involved in a solve, the dispatcher will only manage the global work queue, leaving the processing of all branch-and-bound nodes to the remaining processes.
-Thus, one should not expect an parallel speedup until at least three processes are used to solve a problem.
+Thus, one should not expect any parallel speedup until at least three processes are used to solve a problem.